 Figures presented below are as of Dec.
 31, 2022.
-For the description of each lending program under the Agricultural Expansion Credit Programs, please go to Products and Services on pages 182-189.
+For the description of each lending program under the Agricultural Expansion Credit Programs, please go to Products and Services on pages 188-191.

-PROGRAM NARRATIVE REPORT Harnessing Agribusiness Opportunities through Robust and Vibrant Entrepreneurship Supportive of Peaceful Transformation (HARVEST) The Bank has extended sub-loans amounting to P2,279 million, with 325 loan accounts, which generated a total agribusiness investment of P2,848 million, 249 jobs, and benefitted 4,525 women.
-Agricultural Credit Support Project (ACSP) In partnership with the Japan International Cooperation Agency (JICA), the Bank has lent a total of P4,997.72 million, with 452 borrowers, and 18,333 beneficiaries.
-The program has generated a total of P6,247.15 million in agricultural investments, and 6,296 jobs.
-Agricultural Competitiveness Enhancement Fund (ACEF) Lending Program The Bank, in partnership with DA, has directly lent a total of P9,229 million, with 38,398 borrowers, 99% are small farmers and fishers in 16 regions and 74 provinces.
-Expanded Rice Credit Assistance under the Rice Competitiveness Enhancement Fund (ERCA-RCEF) The Bank has extended credit assistance of P1,932 million to 6,697 rice farmers and cooperatives.
+PROGRAM HIGHLIGHTS Harnessing Agribusiness Opportunities through Robust and Vibrant 325 loan accounts, which generated a total agribusiness of P2.84 billion, 249 jobs, and benefited 4,525 women.
+Transformation (HARVEST) Agricultural Credit Support Project (ACSP) In partnership with the Japan International Cooperation Agency (JICA), the Bank has lent a total of P4.99 billion, with 452 borrowers, and 18,333 beneficiaries.
+The program has generated a total of P6.24 billion in agricultural investments, and 6,296 jobs.
+Agricultural Competitiveness Enhancement Fund (ACEF) Lending Program The Bank, in partnership with DA, has directly lent a total of P9.22 billion, with 38,398 borrowers, 99% are small farmers and fishers in 16 regions and 74 provinces.
+Expanded Rice Credit Assistance under the Rice Competitiveness Enhancement Fund (ERCA-RCEF) The Bank has extended credit assistance of P1.93 billion to 6,697 rice farmers and cooperatives.
 Farm Tourism Lending Program The Bank has lent P13.65 million to two farm tourism operators.